(Adapted from the USDA website on safe food handling: Here)

 Even though the center of the package may still be frozen as it thaws on the counter, the outer layer of the food could be in the “Danger Zone,” between 40 and 140 °F — temperatures where bacteria multiply rapidly.
 This is especially true in the warmer months of the year.

-When thawing any frozen food, including your Pets’ favorite JFFD recipes, it’s best to plan ahead and thaw slowly overnight in the refrigerator where it will remain at a safe, constant temperature — at 40 °F or below.
+When thawing any frozen food, including your Pets’ favorite JFFD healthy dog food recipes, it’s best to plan ahead and thaw slowly overnight in the refrigerator where it will remain at a safe, constant temperature — at 40 °F or below.

-There are three safe ways to thaw food: in the refrigerator, in cold water, and in the microwave.
+There are three safe ways to thaw frozen cooked meals for dogs: in the refrigerator, in cold water, and in the microwave.

 Cold Water Thawing